HanziJiang/Ray-Tracing-Project/README.md

    I mapped each edge (represented by a `std::pair`) to its adjacent faces.
 Then I mapped each vertex to its neighbouring vertices.
 2. Compute Edge Vertices

-   A triangle has three origional vertices and three edge vertices.
+   A triangle has three origional vertices and three new edge vertices.
 If an edge is not at crease or boundary, the edge point is a linear combination of the four vertices of the two faces adjacent to this edge.
 Otherwise, the edge point is only a linear combination of the two vertices connected by this edge.
 The weights are fixed.
 3. Recompute Original Vertices

-   Each original vertex is recomputed as a linear combination of the vertex itself, and all its neighbouring vertices.
-The weights are determined by a value \beta, which is determined by the number of neighbouring vertices.
+   Each original vertex is recomputed as a linear combination of the vertex itself and all its neighbouring vertices.
+The weights are determined by a value beta, which is determined by the number of neighbouring vertices.
 4. Rebuild Mesh

    First recomputed original vertices are added in their original order.
 Then edge vertices are added in arbitrary order.
-At the same time, a map is built.
+In the mean time, a map is built.
 The key is an edge, value the row number of the new vertices matrix that the edge vertex corresponds to.
+This allows me to keep track where is the edge vertex.
 Finally, I populated the new faces matrix.

 In `read_json.h`, I subdivide the meshes before writing them into the TriangleSoup for a smoother sppearance.